 Wood sorrel is a plant that most people know.
 It contains a considerable amount of oxalic acid.
 It is recommended that young children watch the quantities consumed.
 Given their low body weight, high levels of oxalic acid can be quite dangerous to their health.
 Wood sorrel can be successfully incorporated in mixed and fruit salads, cold soups, green butter, and even cold sauces from the collected leaves.
 The leaves and flowers are also used to decorate dishes, from simple sandwiches to gorgeous chocolate cakes.
 When heated, the rabbit cabbage loses its characteristic appearance and the vitamins, but the harmful effects of oxalic acid are also reduced.

 Common sorrel is a fresh and crunchy springtime staple, full of vitamin C that quickly relieves stress and promotes digestion.
 Tanning and bitter substances give the plant a sour, slightly bitter taste.
-A commonly found plant in Estonia, it grows on meadows, but also on coastal and floodplain meadows, roadside, bushes, ditches, river, and lakeshores.
+A commonly found plant in Estonia, it grows on meadows, but also on coastal and floodplain meadows, roadside, bushes, ditches, rivers, and lakeshores.
 Chopped leaves are commonly used in soups and salads, both as raw or cooked.
-In homeopathy, it is used to treat colds and gastrointestinal diseases.

 Fresh wild garlic can be found already at the end of April.
 Thanks to its intense flavour, wild garlic banished harmful microbes from the body and aids with digestion.
 Did you know that springtime wild garlic contains 15–20 times more vitamin C than lemons?
 Wild garlic is great in salads, soups, herbal butter and pesto.
 However, keep in mind that wild garlic is under protection and should, therefore, be acquired for either personal use only, or from the market, shops, or friends who grow it in their garden.